Cream Cheese Chocolate Mousse Tart

 Ingredients and substitutes

-- Pastry tart shells - These are very easy to find in almost any supermarket these days.
-And you can find them in eggless, gluten-free as well as vegan options.
+- Pastry tart shells – These are very easy to find in almost any supermarket these days.
+And you can find them in eggless, gluten-free, and vegan options.
 So look for one that suits your diet.
-And if you want to make these at home, I have a wonderfully detailed recipe for shortcrust pastry, that you can use.
-So instead of making a large tart make them in mini tarts.
+And if you want to make these at home, I have a wonderfully detailed recipe for shortcrust pastry that you can use.
+So instead of making a large tart, make them in mini tarts.

-- Whipping cream- I highly recommend using 35% fat whipping cream.
-Since the low-fat versions will have too much liquid and not whip well to soft peaks.
-Also, the excess moisture can cause the crust to get soggy.
-So if you plan to use a low-fat version, I would recommend assembling them closer to serving rather than ahead of time.
+- Whipping cream– I highly recommend using 35% fat whipping cream.
+Since the low-fat versions will have too much liquid and not whip well to soft peaks, the excess moisture can also cause the crust to get soggy.
+So, if you plan to use a low-fat version, I recommend assembling them closer to serving rather than ahead of time.

-- Powdered sugar - Also known as confectioners sugar or icing sugar.
-If you don't have powdered sugar on hand use 2 tablespoon caster or fine grain sugar.
+- Powdered sugar – Also known as confectioners’ sugar or icing sugar.
+If you don’t have powdered sugar on hand, use two tbsp caster or fine-grain sugar.

-- Chocolate - Don't get me started on this because you know how I feel about chocolate.
+- Chocolate – Don’t get me started on this because you know how I feel about chocolate.
 The quality of chocolate you use in your recipes is what you will taste.
 This is it!
-You don't have to buy an expensive brand but please use good eating chocolate.
+You don’t have to buy an expensive brand, but please use good-quality chocolate.
 No baking chocolate and no compound chocolate.
-If you are going to indulge make it count.
+If you are going to indulge, make it count.

 - I used ready-made store-bought mini flower tart shells.